gamechanger/mongothon/README.md

 ### Events

 Mongothon Models emit events at various points in the lifecycle of a model instance.
 You can register one or more handler functions for a given event against the model class.
-These functions are then invoked at the point a model instances emits the event.
+These functions are then invoked at the point a model instance emits the event.

 To register a function to receive an event, use the `on` model class method, either by calling it directly passing your handler function, or as a decorator: